midsu/pythonStudies/README.md

 # pythonStudies
-Here you will find all studies notes for python language It will include:
+Here you will find all stud notes for python language It will include:
 - Notes
-- Definitions
 - Practice code